 The logo for Indigenous Walks represents the idea of “walk a mile in my shoes.”
-Rather than shoes, many Indigenous people employ footwear called moccasins in which we each walk along a path that makes us who we are.
+Rather than shoes, many Indigenous people use footwear called moccasins in which we each walk along a path that makes us who we are.
 To really understand and bridge the gap between who we are and who we become, it is important to take the time to really walk a mile in another person’s shoes.
-At Indigenous Walks, you get a chance to “walk the moccs” and experience your city through an Indigenous perspective.
+At Indigenous Walks, you get a chance to “walk the moccs” and experience the city through an Indigenous perspective.

 Red is one of the colours on the medicine wheel that represents Indigenous people of the four directions.